-BigQuery connections are available on the Professional and Performer plans.
-Request a free trial of BigQuery by following
+BigQuery connections are available on the Professional and higher plans.
+Request a free trial of BigQuery by following these steps.

 How to prepare your BigQuery database

 1. First, we'll visit our GCP/ BigQuery console here.
 For our example, we'll use a sample database that Google provides called "hacker_news."
 To do this, we'll click on BigQuery-public-data and will select the Hacker_news database

 SELECT time_ts AS date, score, author FROM [bigquery-public-data:hacker_news.stories] ORDER BY score DESC LIMIT 5;

 4. Next, we must create a credentials file so that our database is ready to connect to Databox.
 From Google Console, we'll navigate to API & Services and will select Credentials.
 5. Click on Service account key and select New service account

 6. Enter the Service account name and choose an appropriate Role for the user.
 All BigQuery Users can run queries.

 Learn more about security and best practices for BigQuery here.

 7. Click Create to create the new service account key.
 From here, we'll be able to download the credentials file as a JSON file.
 We'll save this in a folder to use later when we connect BigQuery to Databox.